Skip to content

 A federal trust fund is an accounting mechanism the federal government uses to track earmarked receipts (money designated for a specific purpose or program) and corresponding expenditures.
 The largest and best-known trust funds finance Social Security, portions of Medicare, highways and mass transit, and pensions for government employees.

-Federal trust funds bear little resemblance to their private-sector counterparts; therefore, the name can be misleading.
+Federal trust funds bear little resemblance to private-sector counterparts; therefore, the name can be misleading.
 A “trust fund” implies a secure source of funding.
 However, a federal trust fund is simply an accounting mechanism that tracks inflows and outflows for specific programs.
 In private-sector trust funds, receipts are deposited, and assets are held and invested by trustees on behalf of the stated beneficiaries.
 In federal trust funds, the federal government does not set aside the receipts or invest them in private assets.
-Rather, the receipts are recorded as accounting credits in the trust funds and then combined with other receipts that the Treasury collects and spends.
-Further, the federal government owns the accounts and can, by changing the law, unilaterally alter the purposes of the accounts and raise or lower collections and expenditures.
+Rather, the receipts are recorded as accounting credits in the trust funds and combined with other receipts that the Treasury collects and spends.
+Further, the federal government effectively owns the accounts and can, through changes in the relevant laws, alter the purposes of the accounts and raise or lower collections and expenditures.

 How Do Federal Trust Funds Work?